catalyst-cloud/catalystcloud-docs/source/best-practices/object-storage-bp.rst

   and the previous state of the storage object is saved.
 Should your newest version suffer some failure, you have the option to reload the previous saved state.
 This is a mixture of a delete and backup policy.

-Additionally for object storage, you are able to give different users permissions for your containers.

 - Role policy: Only users that have the correct permissions may see, use, access or delete objects in the container (or the container itself) more information on this can be found under the :ref:`object-storage-access`